codfish/eslint-config-codfish/README.md

 # eslint-config-codfish [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release) [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 ESLint configuration that extends airbnb to not conflict with prettier.
+Does _NOT_ use `eslint-config-prettier` to shut off conflicting rules.
+I take a different approach than most in that regard.

+This config is meant to be used assuming `prettier --write` runs first, then `eslint --fix` after that.
+While there's obvious pros to being able to run this in a single atomic command, it doesn't help me achieve my ultimate goal, which is to get as close to airbnb as possible.
 The main idea here is to leverage the power of prettier first, and then run eslint using the airbnb styleguide as closely as possible, with NO opinionated eslint overrides, only those necessary to get it to play nice with prettier.

+The [prettier-eslint tool](https://github.com/prettier/prettier-eslint) seems like an ideal solution, however it's not well maintained anymore and it doesn't seem to work as expected https://github.com/prettier/prettier-eslint/issues/139.

 #### What you need to know

-- You should run `prettier` first, then `eslint --fix`
+- You should run `prettier --write` first, then `eslint --fix` (see [recommended setup](https://gist.github.com/codfish/91ef26f3a56a5c5ca0912aa8c0c5c020))
 - Assumes [Jest](https://jestjs.io/) is being used.
 - Helpful opt-in config for apps using Docker
 - Helpful opt-in config for dApp's